 The other birds part as you step forward to the base of the ladder.
 You grasp the rung before you and look upward.
 The ladder towers above you, the bird continues to sing.
 Compelled by it, you start to climb.
 As you approach the bird, it alights again and lands upon a higher rung.
 Despite the height, you feel no fear and climb upwards.

 For hours and hours this pattern continues.
 The earth recedes behind you, and the blue sky becomes black as outer space welcomes you.
 The ladder ends in a wooden door.
 Before you open it you look down.
 The bluish green orb floats benignly, suspended in the black ocean around you.
 A bittersweet reminder of your insignificance.

 You reach upwards, open the door, and climb through.”

-This piece was our first site-specific story, and through its’ creation we learned quite a bit.
+Entangled Space was our first site-specific story, and through its’ creation we learned quite a bit.
 It gave us the technical infrastructure and experience to better design and more quickly implement similar projects in new settings.
-We’d love opportunities to create more distributed site-specific work, so if you’re organization is interested in creating something similar, please reach out.

 In a few locations we integrated an audio file; and through this action discovered the potential for location based audio.
 To see where we took this work next please check out our app COSIMO